regsinaccon/simple_detector/README.md

 #do not have the ability to stop theattacks using mouse
 #users can type as fast as the typing speed limit since it uses the time interval when different  key was pressed

+by the way i have NOT test it in the real situation ,but based on the theory i think i might words the test will be done in about a week

+if there is any thing to do to make it better ,please give the comments below